 Initial demineralization

 The first stage of tooth decay is demineralization of the enamel.
-This is the outer shell of the tooth, a very hard substance made up of different minerals.
-Acids produced by bacteria dissolve the structure and this shows up as chalky white spots on the teeth.
+This is the outer shell of the tooth, a tough substance composed of various minerals.
+Acids produced by bacteria dissolve the tooth structure, which shows up as chalky white spots on the teeth.

 Enamel decay